JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Rule-based Inclusion

 However, rule (\textsc{anyOf-r}) reduces this judgment to the disjunction of the following two subproblems:

-None of the two judgments above holds, hence the rule (\textsc{anyOf-r}) cannot prove the original judgment, hence that rule is not complete. \iflong{This is a second source of incompleteness of the rule-based approach, and this one seems very difficult to solve in the context of the rule-base approach.} \ifshort{This is a fundamental source of incompleteness of the rule-based approach.}
+None of the two separate judgments above holds, hence the rule (\textsc{anyOf-r}) cannot prove the original judgment, hence that rule is not complete. \iflong{This is a second source of incompleteness of the rule-based approach, and this one seems very difficult to solve in this context.} \ifshort{This is a fundamental source of incompleteness of the rule-based approach.}

 \hide{ The (\textsc{anyOf-r}) rule is sound, but is not complete; consider the following comparison.\GG{Translate using our notation}

 { }

 The subschema is satisfied by any JSON value that is not an object, and by any JSON object such that, for every object field whose name matches \qkw{a+} its value matches $\aany[S_{1},S_{2}]$.
 Every such object either has at least two fields, or it has at most one field; in this second case, this field, if it is present and if it matches \qkw{a+}, either has a value that satisfies $S_{1}$ or has a value that satisfies $S_{2}$, hence every object that satisfies the subschema also satisfies one of the three branches of the superschema.